wtsi-hgi/irodsa-utilities/README.md

 # Utilities for Managing .irodsA Files
 ## About
 This software provides a simple way to read/create the contents of the `.irodsA` files that are used by [iRODS](http://irods.org/).
-The read functionality may be useful if you have a bunch of `.irodsA` files to work with but the associated plaintext passwords are nowhere to be found.
-Alternatively, the creat functionality could be helpful if you need to create an `.irodsA` file without having `iinit`.
+The read functionality may be useful if you need to reclaim a lost password from an `.irodsA` file.
+The create functionality could be helpful if you need to write the contents of an `.irodsA` file without having `iinit`.

-The best use of these utilities however is as a reminder that `.irodsA` are not secure: they should not be left lying around or set with the wrong privileges!
+**The best use of these utilities however is to serve as a reminder that `.irodsA` files are insecure: they should not be left lying around with the wrong privileges!**

 The (arguably strange...) function that does the obfuscation is [provided in the iRODS repository] (https://github.com/irods/irods/blob/a1db0f5defa9a34f72be3be1e4f8ae24965f9187/scripts/irods/password_obfuscation.py) -